KasparEtter/ef1p/pages/email/email.md

   during an SMTP session.
   Instead of having to wait for a response from the server after each command, it allows the client to send several commands in a single [packet](/internet/#packet-switching) to the server.
+  The standard requires that `EHLO`, `DATA`, and `QUIT` are the last command in a batch of commands.
-  Of the commands covered in this article, `EHLO`, `DATA`, `QUIT`, and `AUTH` if the authentication method isn't `PLAIN`, which makes the command interactive, have to be the last command in a group of commands.
+  `AUTH` must also be the last command in a batch unless the authentication method is `PLAIN`, which makes the command non-interactive.
   The server then returns all the status codes at once, matching the order of the transmitted commands.
   The reason why I've implemented pipelining in the [above tool](#esmtp-tool)